 3. PRIVACY OFFICER

-The Executive Director of District Three Governmental Cooperative serves as the agency's Privacy Officer.
+The Director of Aging & Disability Services at District Three Governmental Cooperative serves as the agency's Privacy Officer.

 If you believe we have shared information that you did not want us to share, you may make a complaint.
 To make a complaint, call 276.783.8157 Monday through Friday from 8:00 am to 5:00 pm, except holidays.
 Also, you may complain directly to the Secretary of the Department of Health and Human Services.
 You will not lose your services just because you have made a complaint.